-- Where there is doubt whether the minimum physical distance of 1.5 metres can be observed, face masks covering the wearer's mouth and nose must be provided to and worn by employees. - Employees with breathing symptoms or with an elevated temperature should not be allowed on work premises.
+- Where there is doubt whether the minimum physical distance of 1.5 metres can be observed, face masks covering the wearer's mouth and nose must be provided to and worn by employees.
+In some Federal States, a general obligation to wear face masks in offices applies. - Employees with breathing symptoms or with an elevated temperature should not be allowed on work premises.
 Employers must establish a procedure (such as in an infection emergency plan) for managing any suspicious cases (see below).

 Measures such as ramping up hygiene levels, cancelling unnecessary personal meetings and restrictions on business travel should be considered as well as rearranging workplaces in order to observe the set physical distance of 1.5 metres.
 Where necessary, the installation of (transparent) dividers (especially in places frequented by the public), working from home etc. should be considered.
 External visitors should be asked about potential risk factors, and this should be communicated to employees to create an atmosphere of managed risk.